varpercl/INSYDE/README.md

   Dot matrix, digital display, regions, images, keyboard input, mouse input, audio input.

 - Output objects:
-  Binary representation, digital display, dot matrix, audio output, mouse output, image output
+  Dot matrix, digital display, audio output, mouse output, image output

 - Project manager:
   Like another IDE, this will have a project manager bases on XML.
 This allow to save current state of your system,